jollylst/PuTTYgen_UI-Redesign/README.md

 - Improving the visual aesthetic in the new UI to make it more intuitive for users.

-## Redesign
+## Redesign Progress
-To protect the property of our redesign, please contact for details.
+Phase I of our project has been completed, if you're interested in seeing our latest design, please contact us.